wodo96/deeper-lite/python/readme.md

 For most of the benchmark datasets used in Entity Resolution, this has already been completed.
 For a new dataset, you would have to do the following one-time setup:

-1. Update the DATASET\_ROOT setting in configs.py to the folder in which the datasets are stored.
+1. Update the DATASET_ROOT setting in configs.py to the folder in which the datasets are stored.
 2. Add an entry in config.py about the new dataset.
 It already has entries for benchmark datasets.
-3. Add a function for blocking in blocking\_utils.py .
-Functions already exist for known benchmark datasets.
+3. Add a function for blocking in blocking_utils.py .
+Functions already exist for known benchmark datasets. #sono le funzioni che consentono di poter utilizzare il dataset consentono di prendere i dati in modo dettagliato.
+Es. function "block_dblp_acm(A, B)" riga 113
-4. Call the function save\_candset\_wrapper in blocking\_utils.py.
+4. Call the function save_candset_wrapper in blocking_utils.py.
 It will create a processed version of the candidate set.
 For benchmark datasets, this is already done.
-5. Call the function split\_dataset\_by\_ratio to generate training, validation and test files.
+5. Call the function split_dataset_by_ratio to generate training, validation and test files.
 For the benchmark datasets, it is already done.
-A sample invocation is given in process\_dataset\_sim.py
+A sample invocation is given in process_dataset_sim.py

 ## Running DeepER-Lite